TickTalk 5 Review (2026): Better Battery & Smarter GPS

 Charging time from dead to full was approximately 1.5 to 2 hours via the magnetic USB cable.
 The magnetic connection is moderately secure -- it'll stay attached on a nightstand but can be bumped off if a kid (or a cat) brushes against it.

 My recommended routine: Charge the watch every night, just like a phone.
-We made it part of my son's bedtime routine.
+We made it part of the bedtime routine.
 Take off the watch, put it on the charger, done.
 With nightly charging, we never had a dead-watch situation during the day.

 For comparison, the Garmin Bounce gets notably better battery life (it can stretch to multiple days), but it also doesn't support video calling -- so there's a clear tradeoff between features and endurance.